dapr/quickstarts/9.secretstore/README.md

 ## Step 2 - Configure a Secret in the Secret Store

 Dapr can use a number of different secret stores (AWS Secret Manager, Azure Key Vault, GCP Secret Manager, Kubernetes, etc) to retrieve secrets.
 For this demo, we'll use Kubernetes.
-For other secret stores, you can follow the instructions at https://github.com/dapr/docs/tree/master/howto/setup-secret-store
+For other secret stores, refer to https://github.com/dapr/docs/tree/master/howto/setup-secret-store and follow these instructions.

 1. Add your secret to a file ./secret.
 For example, if your password is "abcd", then the contents of ./secret should be "abcd"
 2. Create the secret in the Kubernetes secret store.
 Note, the name of our secret here is "mysecret" and will be used in a later step.